Pristiq and Alcohol: Everything You Need to Know

 • Nightmares

-• Low Blood Sodium: Pristiq can cause a low blood sodium level as a side effect, which is uncommon.
+Low Blood Sodium: Pristiq can cause a low blood sodium level as a side effect, which is uncommon.
 If you already have this problem, Pristiq may make it worse.
-Consult your doctor to determine whether this medication is safe for you.
-Before prescribing Pristiq, they may want to treat your low blood sodium level.
+Consult your doctor to determine whether this medication is safe for you before prescribing Pristiq; they may want to treat your low blood sodium level first.

-• Heart or Blood Vessel Disease: If you or someone you care about has a history of heart disease or blood vessel disease, talk to your doctor about how this medicine may impact your medical condition.
-A doctor can also help you understand how your medical condition may impact the dose and efficacy of this medicine and whether any special monitoring is required.
+Heart or Blood Vessel Disease: If you or someone you care about has a history of heart disease or blood vessel disease, talk to your doctor about how this may impact your medical condition.
+A doctor can also help you understand how your medical condition may impact the dose and efficacy of this medication and help you make informed adjustments.

-• Bleeding Problems: Pristiq, like many antidepressants, can increase your risk of bleeding.
+Bleeding Problems: Pristiq, like many antidepressants, can increase your risk of bleeding.
 If you already have a bleeding disorder like hemophilia, you may be more susceptible to this side effect.
-Consult your doctor to know whether Pristiq is safe for you or not.
+Consult your doctor to know whether Pristiq is suitable for you or not.

 Pristiq and Alcohol